-Bee Hive Skep Candle – Small
+Bee Hive Skep Candle – Small (pack of 2)

 This small bee hive skep is made with nothing but pure beeswax.

 Size is 50mm x 40mm in size and burns for around 7 hours each.